Drive sales on autopilot with ecommerce-focused featuresSee Features

 SMS Marketing Short Code Regulations Are Changing: What You Need to Know

 SMS is a rapidly growing marketing channel and major mobile carriers are taking action to keep it a trusted one.
-AT&T and T-Mobile have announced that they will no longer support shared short codes as of March 1, 2021 in order to safeguard the end-customers from potentially spammy and confusing texting.
+AT&T and T-Mobile have announced that they will no longer support shared short codes in 2021 to safeguard the end-customers from potentially spammy and confusing texting.

 Up until now, many brands relied on using shared short codes for their SMS marketing.
 Shared short codes are five- or six-digit sending numbers used by multiple businesses for commercial (A2P, or application-to-person) messaging.
 Using a shared short code used to be beneficial because of its high throughput (sending speed), however, it has a major drawback too.
 Because the number is shared, there is a high risk of confusing the customer with multiple texts from different businesses coming from the same number.
 In turn, this also increases the risk of spam complaints, which hurts all the brands under the same number and reduces their deliverability.

-With the shared short code ban coming into effect this March, the signal for brands engaged in SMS marketing is clear: they all need to switch to dedicated sending numbers to continue using the channel for commercial purposes.
+With the shared short code ban coming into effect, the signal for brands engaged in SMS marketing is clear: they all need to switch to dedicated sending numbers to continue using the channel for commercial purposes.

 Nothing changes for Omnisend merchants